aqp-mc2-chalmers/chalmers-qubit/docs/sarimner/transmons.md

 ```
 This code defines qubit frequencies and anharmonicities for a single qubit system (N=1) and creates a `SarimnerModel` object to represent the physical system.

-All simulations are performed in the rotating frame of the individual qubits.
+**Note:** All simulations are performed in the rotating frame of the individual qubits.